 Price: $ 750

 Item no. 35

 A delightful early 18th century (circa 1720) Dutch oak, 3-drawer dressing/side table.
 This piece has a warm, time-worn patina, poise and personality.
 Restoration included replacement of three pad feet which were copied from the existing original.
 The shaped knee-hole apron and knee blocks were also missing and all repairs colour matched to existing finish.
-More detailed information re restoration available on Instagram or on request.
+More detailed information re restoration available on request.